Outbound webhooks overview

 update

-) back into the same datatype that it was sent in (or an equivalent in each client library’s language) - If you are using encryption, you can pass your encryption key to the method and it will decrypt the
+) back into its original datatype or an equivalent in the client library, and, if you’re using encryption, pass your encryption key to decrypt the data

 webhookMessage.items.forEach((item) => {